MasterGar1/haskell-adventrue/README.md

 # Haskell Adventure

 ## Overview
 Haskell Adventure is a text-based RPG game where you explore a world, encounter enemies, and collect items.
-The game is written in Haskell and demonstrates various functional programming concepts.

 ## Prerequisites
 - [GHC (Glasgow Haskell Compiler)](https://www.haskell.org/ghc/) - Make sure you have GHC installed on your system.